LuciaBortolozzi/quarkus-kong-kafka-microservice/README.md

-Certainly!
-Here’s a refined README template with a more professional tone:

----

 # Microservices Architecture with Java, Quarkus, Kafka, PostgreSQL, MongoDB, Docker, and Kong API Gateway

 This repository demonstrates a microservices architecture utilizing **Java**, **Quarkus**, **Apache Kafka**, **PostgreSQL**, **MongoDB**, **Docker**, and **Kong API Gateway**.
 Each service performs distinct business functions, collaborating to deliver a cohesive system.